-- 2014 Digital Electronics Covers basic and combinational gate logiccircuitry.
+- Digital Electronics Covers basic and combinational gate logic circuitry.
 Topics include binary, octal, hexadecimal numbering systems and a number of coding systems (BCD, Gray, ASCII).
-Basic TTL gate circuitry, Truth tables, Boolean algerbra, and DeMorgan's theorem will be studied.
+Basic TTL gate circuitry, Truth tables, Boolean algebra, and DeMorgan's theorem will be studied.
 Application of troubleshooting techniques teaches proper use of the logic probe and logic pulser.
 Pre-requisite: TECH 1514.
 (F) - 2134 Industrial Electronic Devices Introduces semiconductor-based devices such as general-purpose and special purpose diodes, bipolar junction transistors (BJT's) and field effect transistors (FET's).
 Emphasis is placed on the theory and operation of rectifiers, small signal amplifiers, DC switching, oscillators, and wave-shaping.
 Introduces semiconductor device troubleshooting procedures and provides practical application.
 Pre-requisite: TECH 1514.
 (D) - 2144 Industrial Electricity Studies the use of electricity in the industrial setting.
 Students are introduced to industrial electricity, electrical power and energy.
 Students will learn types and methods of wiring, how current is generated and distributed to operate lighting, motors, and other devices.
 Topics include a review of basic electricity and terminology, wiring methods, AC and DC generators and motors, electrical distribution, lighting and basic industrial electronics.
 Pre-requisite: TECH 1514.
 (S) - 2154 Industrial Mechanical Systems Covers the role of mechanical components in complex mechatronic systems, the flow of energy in a mechatronic system, calculation of force, accelerations, speed, torque, and basic maintenance and systems-level troubleshooting.
 Gears, gear drives, chain and sprocket systems, power transmission, pulley drives, synchronous drives, lubrication requirements of mechanical components, blueprint reading and analyzing technical data sheets are also included.
 Mechanical shafts, couplings and bearings, preventative and predictive maintenance of shafts, couplings, bushings, seals and bearings, and alignment will be covered.
 Also included are clutches, brakes, linear motion technology, flexible elements and troubleshooting the mechanical components in a complete mechatronic system.
-Pre-requisite: MATH 1113 (F) - 2164 Fundamentals of Industrial Maintenance Covers basic manufacturing and production, basic measurement devices, manufacturing efficiency techniques and industrial supply chain systems.
-Students will be exposed to simple machines, basic electrical and fluid power systems, basic troubleshooting and problem solving techniques and basic preventive and total productive maintenance.
-Troubleshooting and problem solving techniques specific to quality control in manufacturing environment.
-(S)

-- 2314 Programmable Logic Controllers Introduces the programmable logic controller (PLC) and associated applications.
+Pre-requisite: MATH 1113 (F) - Programmable Logic Controllers Introduces the programmable logic controller (PLC) and associated applications.
 Includes numbering systems, basic gate logic, ladder relay logic diagrams, input/output modules, field devices, image tables, PLC programming and troubleshooting.
 Pre-requisite: TECH 1514 or instructor consent.
+(F)

-(F) - 2424 Hydraulic and Pneumatic Systems Introduces basic hydraulics and pneumatics from the practical side with minimum emphasis on theory and mathematics.
+- 2424 Hydraulic and Pneumatic Systems Introduces basic hydraulics and pneumatics from the practical side with minimum emphasis on theory and mathematics.
 Provides the students with a working understanding of the interaction of components in a basic hydraulic and pneumatic circuit.
 Covers the principles underlying hydraulics and pneumatics and describes in detail cylinders, tubing, and directional pressure, and flow of control valves.
-(F) - 2444 Robotics Technology Introduces robotics and studies the fundamentals of robotics, programming the robot, industrial applications, the role of the robot in today's manufacturing, electromechanical systems, fluid power systems, fluid power systems, maintenance of robotic systems, sensing systems, end-of-arm tooling, and the future of robotics.
+(F) - Robotics Technology Introduces robotics and studies the fundamentals of robotics, programming the robot, industrial applications, the role of the robot in today's manufacturing, electromechanical systems, fluid power systems, maintenance of robotic systems, sensing systems, end-of-arm tooling, and the future of robotics.
 Application of digital electronics, PLC programming, hydraulics and pneumatics learned in previous classes extends the students understanding of robot interfacing and vision systems.
 Pre-requisites: TECH 1042, TECH 1514 and TECH 2424.
-(S) - 2863 Principles of Technology Explores today's engineering and technology fields, as well as the multifaceted role of the technologist.
+(S) - Principles of Technology Explores today's engineering and technology fields, as well as the multifaceted role of the technologist.
 Includes topics of concepts and terminologies used in engineering, applied mathematics, use of the scientific calculator, units and dimensions used in business and industry, and team-work and problem solving techniques.
 Introduces students to the use of personal computers and computer applications.
 Lecture with application 3 hours per week.
-Pre-requisite: MATH 1113.
-(D) - 2883 Introduction to Quality Control Deals with universal principles of quality assurance in a technical environment.
+Pre-requisite: MATH 1113. - 2883 Introduction to Quality Control Deals with universal principles of quality assurance in a technical environment.
 Includes topics of mechanics of a quality system, planning a quality information system, quality practice, system elements and controls, and definitions of quality.
 Lecture three hours per week.
 (D)